wazuh/wazuh-documentation/source/installation-guide/basic/distributed-deployment/unattended/unattended-wazuh-cluster-installation.rst

   .. group-tab:: Single-node

-    Once the script finishes the installatio, all the components will be ready to use.
+    Once the script finishes the installation, all the components will be ready to use.